-Using the services of consultants and market scanning the Board is able to direct on appropriate remuneration for Directors, Executive Management, Key Management Personnel and the general employees in order to attract, retain, and motivate human resources.
+Using the services of consultants and market scanning the board is able to direct and approve an appropriate remunerations for Executive Management, Key Management Personnel and the general employees in order to attract, retain, and motivate human resources.
 They also ensure that remuneration policies are designed to reward performance whilst curtailing excessive risk taking.

-To ensure that remuneration is performance centred, the Board approved the implementation of the balance scorecard system with clear KPIs for both market facing and other support personnel to ensure equity and accountability regarding remuneration.
+To ensure that remuneration is performance centred, the board approved the implementation of the balance scorecard system with clear KPIs for both market facing and other support personnel to ensure equity and accountability regarding remuneration.

-The Board monitors the performance of the remunerations through the quarterly reports it receives from the Head of Human Capital.
+The board monitors the performance of the remunerations through the quarterly reports it receives from the Head of Human Capital.

 The Bank currently has a comprehensive remuneration policy that applies to all employees, including executives and key management personnel.
-In the future, the Board plans to implement a remuneration policy that includes long-term incentives, such as share options for Executive Management, to complement the existing short-term and medium-term incentives and ensure sustainable long-term performance.
+In the future, the board plans to implement a remuneration policy that includes long-term incentives, such as share options for Executive Management, to complement the existing short-term and medium-term incentives and ensure sustainable long-term performance.